uGOsnow

 As I mentioned, this was my first experience of learning to snowboard.
 Our guide took us to Harenda, a simple ski resort around 20-30 minutes outside of Zakopane.
 This is where we got fitted and kitted and headed to our first slice of snowboarding action.

-Now, it might be unfair to judge Harenda, as a beginner.
+It might be unfair to judge Harenda, as a beginner.
 But it’s basically one run, top to bottom, with one lift.
 I don’t think you’d do much more than a morning here at best.
-We got out falling leaf started here and then headed to the much bigger Bialka Tatrazanska.
+We got out falling leaf started here and then headed to the much bigger (and busier) Bialka Tatrazanska.

 That looks like this:

 As you can see from this, the pistes are mostly quite wide tree lined runs with not very challenging gradients.
-As a learner, it was ideal.
-The lifts were pretty much all fast and modern, and the actual runs were not super crowded when we were there.
+As a learner snowboarder, it was ideal.
+The lifts were pretty much all fast and modern – some were even heated.
+And the actual pistes were not super crowded when we were there in March.

 Day two more of the same with some progress up the mountain, and day three was the first excursion away from the learner facing side of the mountain (or is that hill).